kfl/adventofcode_2024/notes.md

 **Maybe some day:** Try to use a faster data structure, like an unboxed `Vector` instead of the `IntMap`.

+**Improved part 2 on January 1, 2025:** Made the code twice as fast by using unboxed vectors and proper parallel map-reduce.

 Day 23: LAN Party
 -----------------